By Cat, January 2007 (Photo, right, from I Can’t Believe It’s Not Butter.com (9))

 - By the 1980s, animal fats (saturated fats) were the largest concern of dietitians, who generally recommended that people switch from butter and lard to margarine and vegetable shortening, despite the fact that margarine and shortening were known in scientific circles to be the actual cause of the health issues blamed on animal fats.

-- By the 1990s, this began to change when renewed interest in the study of trans fats the real truth revealed the truth to the public.
+- By the 1990s, this began to change when renewed interest in the study of trans fats revealed the real truth to the public.
 “In 1994, it was estimated that trans fats caused 20,000 deaths annually in the US from heart disease” (12).

 - In 1995 mandatory labeling of trans fats in foods became law and took effect on January 1, 2006, mainly through the efforts of Mary G. Enig,, Ph.D. and the Weston Price Foundation (13).